chisophugis/lbd/source/port3.2.rst

 In addition to highlight these changes, this chapter also explains the Mips backend changes in 3.2.

+.. todo:: The changes made to port from LLVM 3.1->3.2 should be reflected throughout
+		  the rest of the book.
+We should assume the reader is using the current release of LLVM when working with this book.

 API changes in LLVM 3.2
 -----------------------